teleyinex/teleyinex.github.com/blog/_posts/2015-07-01-the-art-of-graceful-reloading.md

 We've seen some users getting a 502, but that's because they ask for a request when the file descriptor is being moved to the new server.
-Obviously, this is not 100% bullet proof, but much better than showing to *all* your users a mantainance page while you do the upgrade.
+Obviously, this is not 100% bullet proof, but much better than showing to *all* your users a maintenance page while you do the upgrade.

 We've been using this new work flow for a few weeks now, and all our production deployments are done automatically.
 Since we adopted this approach we've not have any issues, and we are more